Amadeus-Winarto/Cache-Simulator/README.md

 - On Read Miss:
   - A `BusRd` bus transaction is broadcasted to all caches and main memory
   - If any other cache has the line, the main memory is inhibited from responding to the request
-  - An implicit priority network is assumed i.e. only one cache can respond to the request
+  - A hardware daisy-chain is assumed i.e. only one cache can respond to the request.
+This enables *clean-sharing* of cache lines.
+    - The cost of arbitration using a daisy-chain is assumed to be 1 cycle per cache/main-memory.
+Hence, in a 4-core setup, the arbitration cost is 5 cycles.
   - All caches that have the line transitions to the S state
   - If the responding cache has the line in the M state, it transitions to the S state *while* writing back to memory
 - On Write Miss: